make-all/tuya-local/custom_components/tuya_local/devices/README.md

 ### `legacy_class`

+//Optional, deprecated.//

 The `legacy_class` is a transitional link back to the device specific class that contains the implementation of this device.
-This will allow a transition to using device configuration files for discovery and initialization while the generic entity class implementation is still in progress.
-It is required only for devices that exist before the completion of migratation to generic device classes.
-It is recommended that any addition of new devices is deferred until the migration is complete, as during the transition period it will be neccesary to add both old device specific classes and device configuration files for any new devices.
+This allows a transition for more complex devices that are not yet fully supported by the generic implementations.
+It should not be used for new devices.

+### `deprecated`

+//Optional, deprecated//

+This boolean flag is used to mark an entity as deprecated.
+This is mainly for older devices that were implemented when only climate devices were supported, but are better represented in HA as fan or humidifier devices.
+An entity should be moved to `secondary_entities` before being marked as deprecated, and the preferred device type moved to the `primary_entity`.

+### `class`

+//Optional.//

+For some entity types, a `class` can be set, for example `switch` entities can have a class of `outlet`.
+This may slightly alter the UI behaviour.

 ### `dps`